Oh My Darling, Clementine

-"Oh My Darling, Clementine" is a traditional American western folk ballad in trochaic meter usually credited to Percy Montross (or Montrose) (1884), although it is sometimes credited to Barker Bradford.
+"Oh, My Darling Clementine" (Roud 9611, sometimes simply "Clementine") is a traditional American, tragic but sometimes comic, Western folk ballad in trochaic meter usually credited to Percy Montross (or Montrose) (1884), although it is sometimes credited to Barker Bradford.

 Members of the Western Writers of America chose it as one of the Top 100 Western songs of all time.

 Synopsis

 Multiple variations of the song exist, but all center on Clementine, the daughter of a "miner forty-niner" and the singer's lover.
 One day while performing routine chores, Clementine trips and falls into a raging current and drowns, as her lover is unable to swim and declines to attempt to rescue her.
-In Montross's version, the song ends somewhat farcical by noting he will not go so far as necrophilia: "Though in life I used to hug her, now she's dead – I'll draw the line."
+In Montross's version, the song ends with "Though in life I used to hug her, now she's dead – I'll draw the line."

 History and origins

-The lyrics were written by Percy Montross in 1884, based on an earlier song called "Down by the River Liv'd a Maiden", printed in 1863.
+The lyrics by Percy Montrose were issued as sheet music by Oliver Ditson & Co of Boston in 1884, based on an earlier song called "Down by the River Liv'd a Maiden", printed in 1863.
 The origin of the melody is unknown.
 In his book South from Granada, Gerald Brenan claims that the melody was from an old Spanish ballad, made popular by Mexican miners during the California Gold Rush.
 It was best known from Romance del Conde Olinos o Niño, a sad love story very popular in Spanish-speaking cultures.
 It was also given various English translations.
 No particular source is cited to verify that the song he used to hear in the 1920s in a remote Spanish village was not an old text with new music, but Brenan states in his preface that all the information in his book has been checked reasonably well.

 It is unclear when, where, and by whom the song was first recorded in English, but the first version to reach the Billboard charts was that by Bing Crosby recorded on June 14, 1941, which briefly reached the No. 20 spot.
 It was given an updated and up-tempo treatment in an arrangement by Hal Hopper and John Scott Trotter.
 The re-written lyrics include a reference to Gene Autry ("could he sue me, Clementine?") amongst the five swinging verses.